-The FASFC self-checking guide G-040 for the primary sector and the Vegaplan specifications are only applicable in Belgium and meet the requirements for the safety of the food chain.
+The FASFC self-checking guide G-040 for the primary production the Vegaplan and the CoDiPlan specifications are only applicable in Belgium and meet the requirements for the safety of the food chain.

 In Belgium, all operators active in the food chain are legally obliged to have a self-checking system.
 Self-checking is the set of measures taken to ensure that the products meet the regulatory requirements relating to:

 - Food safety,

 - Product quality for which the FASFC is competent,

 - Traceability at all stages of production, processing and distribution.